nmwsharp/potpourri3d/README.md

   - `vectors` a list of 2D tangent vectors, one for each source point
 - `PointCloudHeatSolver.compute_log_map(p_ind)` compute the logarithmic map centered at the given source point
   - `p_ind` index of the source point
+- `PointCloudHeatSolver.compute_signed_distance(curves, cloud_normals, preserve_source_normals=False, level_set_constraint="ZeroSet", soft_level_set_weight=-1)`
+  - `curves` a list of lists of source point indices
+  - `cloud_normals` a list of 3D normal vectors, one for each point in the point cloud
+  - `preserve_source_normals` whether to additionally constrain the normals of the curve.
+Generally not necessary.
+  - `level_set_constraint` whether to apply level set constraints, with options "ZeroSet", "None", "Multiple".
+Generally set to "ZeroSet" (set by default).
+  - `soft_level_set_weight` float; if positive, gives the weight with which the given level set constraint is "softly" enforced (negative by default).
+Generally not necessary.

 ### Other Point Cloud Routines